Dakota Ridge, Colorado

 Dakota Ridge is an unincorporated community and a census-designated place (CDP) located in and governed by Jefferson County, Colorado, United States.
-The CDP is a part of the Denver–Aurora–Lakewood, CO Metropolitan Statistical Area.
-The population of the Dakota Ridge CDP was 32,005 at the United States Census 2010.
+The CDP is a part of the Denver-Aurora-Centennial, CO Metropolitan Statistical Area.
+The population of the Dakota Ridge CDP was 33,892 at the United States Census 2020.
 In 1988, voters turned down a proposal to incorporate Dakota Ridge.
 The community lies in ZIP codes 80127 and 80465.

 Geography

 Dakota Ridge is bordered to the east by Denver, to the north by Lakewood, and to the south by unincorporated Ken Caryl.
 It is bordered to the west by the Dakota Hogback, a sharp hogback ridge that to the north near Morrison is also known as Dinosaur Ridge.

 Colorado State Highway 470, part of the beltway around the Denver metropolitan area, runs through the western part of the community, leading north to Golden and southeast to Highlands Ranch.
 Downtown Denver is 17 mi to the northeast.

 The Dakota Ridge CDP has an area of 25.085 km2, including 0.774 km2 of water.